popsolutions/openventilator/00_Documentation/Assembly/GantryAssembly.md

 Also notice that the screws on the back on the gantry should not have an over size as they will colide with the Ventilator Structure

+You can now finish the Gantry assembly by thingting the Main 8mm Screw and the 2x M3 assistant screws.